Meteor burst communications: Military use

 One of the first major deployments was "COMET" (COmmunication by MEteor Trails), used for long-range communications with NATO's Supreme Headquarters Allied Powers Europe headquarters.
-COMET became operational in 1965, with stations located in the Netherlands, France, Italy, West Germany, the United Kingdom, and Norway.
+COMET became operational in 1965, and used for communications between the Netherlands and France.
 COMET maintained an average throughput between 115 and 310 bits per second, depending on the time of year.

 Meteor burst communications faded from interest with the increasing use of satellite communications systems starting in the late 1960s.
 In the late 1970s it became clear that the satellites were not as universally useful as originally thought, notably at high latitudes or where signal security was an issue.
 For these reasons, the U.S. Air Force installed the Alaska Air Command MBC system in the 1970s, although it is not publicly known whether this system is still operational.

-A more recent study is the Advanced Meteor Burst Communications System (AMBCS), a testbed set up by SAIC under DARPA funding.
+In the 1970s, the Alaskan Meteor Burst Communications System (AMBCS), a testbed set up by SAIC was created under DARPA funding.
 Using phase-steerable antennas directed at the proper area of the sky for any given time of day, in the direction where the Earth is moving "forward", AMBCS was able to greatly improve the data rates, averaging 4 kilobits per second (kbit/s).
 While satellites may have a nominal throughput about 14 times as great, they are vastly more expensive to operate.

 Additional gains in throughput are theoretically possible through the use of real-time steering.
 The basic concept is to use backscattered signals to pinpoint the exact location of the ion trail and direct the antenna to that spot, or in some cases, several trails simultaneously.
 This improves the gain, allowing much improved data rates.
 To date, this approach has not been tried experimentally, so far as is known.

 Scientific use

-The United States Department of Agriculture (USDA) uses meteor scatter extensively in its SNOTEL system.
-Over 800 snow water content gauging stations in the Western United States are equipped with radio transmitters that rely upon meteor-scatter communications to send measurements to a data center.
-The snow-depth data collected by this system can be viewed on the Internet.
+The United States Department of Agriculture (USDA) used meteor scatter extensively in its SNOTEL system for over 40 years, but discontinued this use in 2023.
+Over 900 snow water content gauging stations in the Western United States were equipped with radio transmitters that relied upon meteor-scatter communications to send measurements to a data center.

-In Alaska, a similar system is used in the Alaskan Meteor Burst Communications System (AMBCS), collecting data for the National Weather Service from automated weather stations, as well as occasional data from other US government agencies.
+According to unclassified report, SNOTEL "contains 2 master stations and more than 500 remote data acquisition sites in 11 western states.
+The system monitors snowfall and other meteorological data.
+The 500 unmanned, remote stations are divided into selectively addressed groups of approximately 60 remote stations in each group.
+Polling a group of 60 stations takes an average of 5 minutes".